WesCook/wescook.github.io/blog/_posts/2018-01-24-dark-souls-ii.md

 Dark Souls is often defined by its combat, so I'd like to discuss that first.

 The combat in Dark Souls 2 is generally slower than the first game.
-Large weapons have windup and require real commitment before you swing them.
-Weapon tracking is slower, and isn't automatically corrected when coming out of rolls.
-In melee, parries now require a sizable delay before a riposte can be performed while shields have more knockback.
-Bows and other projectiles also consume more stamina and require a longer cooldown between uses.
+Stamina regenerates at a much slower rate, while estus takes longer to drink.
+Large weapons have windup which require real commitment.
+Shields have stronger deflection while weapon tracking is reduced.
+Parries have a delayed activation window, and ripostes a longer animation.
+Bows and other projectiles also consume more stamina and require a longer cooldown between use.

 These changes make combat feel more deliberate, but also less reactive.
+Players often have to spend time waiting on their character get back in control.

 I'll discuss some of the biggest combat changes below.

 ### Agility